memfault/interrupt/_drafts/drafting-a-c-development-environment.md

 ### Running the development container manually

-Now we can run the following command to spin up the container with our mounted project:
+Now we can run the following command to spin up the container with our project folder mounted as a volume:

 ```bash
 $ docker run \